 Everyone ends up in an intense job hunt at some point in their life, no matter what their career path is.
 Jobs come and go, so looking for the right one can take some time.
-You’ve got to think about how much money you’ll earn, what you’ll be doing and if the position will be fulfilling.
-Then there’s location — which, for some, might mean taking a job in a different city or state.
+You’ve got to think about how much money you’ll earn, what you’ll be doing, and if the position will be fulfilling.
+Then there’s location — which, for some, might mean relocating for a job in a different city or state.

 Relocating for a job is an extensive process.
 You’re going to have to juggle many things at once, under a time frame that never seems long enough.
 Before you officially begin relocating — preferably, before you say yes to your job offer if possible — you’ll need to consider some important factors.